manojkumawatv/manojkumawatv/README.md

 I'm Manoj Kumawat, a passionate developer constantly learning and improving my skills in various technologies.

 - 🔭 I’m a Full Stack Developer and a Competitive Programmer!
-- 🌱 I’m currently learning AI_ML and Cloud Technologies.
+- 🌱 I’m currently learning Angular(TS) and Cloud Technologies.
 - 💬 Ask me about ...
 JAVA, C++, Python, or anything related to software development and design.
 <div align="right">